 My research interests are international economics, EU policy, economic history and data science.
-I am particularly interested in the long-term study of trade, the history of international trade and German economic history.
+I am particularly interested in the long-term study of trade and German economic history.
+Pieces on the EU are more applied and policy-oriented, those on economic history address the scientific community.

 Trade Shocks, Labour Markets and Elections in the First Globalisation